slevithan/regex-colorizer/README.md

 ﻿# Regex Colorizer 1.0.0-pre

 Add fancy syntax highlighting to your regexes in blogs, docs, and regex testers.
-Supports the **JavaScript regex flavor** ([ES2024](https://github.com/slevithan/awesome-regex#javascript-regex-evolution)) with **web reality**.
+Supports the **JavaScript regex flavor** ([ES2022](https://github.com/slevithan/awesome-regex#javascript-regex-evolution)) with **web reality**.
 In other words, it highlights regexes as web browsers actually interpret them.
-Syntax changes activated by flags `u` and `v` are not yet supported.
+ES2024's flag `v` is not yet supported.

 The API is simple.
 Just give the elements that contain your regexes (`pre`, `code`, or whatever) the class `regex`, and call a couple functions (see below).